Linda Burton

 Linda M. Burton is a sociologist who is a former dean of the University of California, Berkeley School of Social Welfare.
 She previously held the title of James B. Duke Professor of Sociology and Director of the Sociology Department's Undergraduate Honors Program at Duke University.
 She specializes in family structure, poverty and inequality, and child development.

 Education

-Burton received a B.S. in 1978, a M.A. in 1982, and a Ph.D. in 1985, all from the University of Southern California.
+Burton received a B.S. in 1978, a M.A. in sociology in 1982, and a Ph.D. in 1985, all from the University of Southern California.

 Work

 Linda M. Burton is the James B. Duke Professor of Sociology and Director of the Sociology Department's Undergraduate Honors Program at Duke University.
 She is the former Director of the NIMH-sponsored Research Consortium on Diversity, Family Processes, and Child Adolescent Mental Health, the Consortium's Multisite Postdoctoral Training Program, and the African American Mental Health Research Scientists Consortium.
 In addition, she has directed several programs that provide grantsmanship and ethnographic research methods training for pre-docs, post-docs, and faculty at Historically Black Colleges and Universities.
 She has also been an active mentor in the McNair Research Scholars Program for undergraduate minorities, the Mellon Mays undergraduate research program, and the Minority Access to Research Careers Program.

 Recently, Dr. Burton directed the ethnographic component of Welfare, Children, and Families: A Three-City Study and is principal investigator of a multi-site team ethnographic study (Family Life Project) of poverty, family processes, and child development in six rural communities.
 Her research integrates ethnographic and demographic approaches and examines the roles that poverty and intergenerational family dynamics play in the intimate unions of low-income mothers and the life course transitions of children and adults in urban and rural families.
 She currently teaches a year-long course in ethnographic methods with Dr. Carol Stack as well as courses in poverty research and family sociology.

 Effective July 1, 2014, Linda Burton was appointed dean of the Social Sciences Division within Trinity College of Arts & Sciences.

 "As a James B. Duke Professor, Linda Burton brings an impressive scholarly record using ethnographic and demographic methods, and in administering multiple grants on a large-scale research project.
 She exemplifies Duke's commitment to interdisciplinarity through her integration of spatial, geographic, survey, and ethnographic methods," said Laurie Patton, dean of Arts & Sciences.

 "Through her research focus on America's poorest urban, small town and rural families, she also exemplifies knowledge in service to society.
 Professor Burton is known for being relentlessly constructive in solving problems and in bringing different voices to the table."